Dyslex1k/VRC-Skeletal-Hands/README.md

 - When SteamVr Overlay is up all hand tracking stops working.
 - Touch Controllers have no gesture system.
 - Does not support upper and lower finger curl.
 (DiverX Gloves)
-- Currently doesn't sync for remote users.
+- Currently uses a large about of bit space to sync remote users.